Dj5822/Auth0Test/README.md

 Prepare a demo of Auth0 or a similar library, showing how developers can get started with the library, along with identity management and important features such as single sign-on.

+1) First, developers should watch the videos and/or read the documentation: https://auth0.com/docs/videos/get-started-series This allows developers to get an idea about how auth0 works in general.

 The submission of the assignment is as follows:
 - The main branch of your GitHub repo, as of the due date on this Canvas assignment page, will serve as your code submission.
 - DO NOT commit your node_modules folder, or any build files.
 These should be appropriately .gitignore'd.